Transportation & Logistics

 Statistics and Market Data about Transport & Logistics

 In this section, Statista presents the most relevant and up-to-date facts relating to the transportation and logistics industries.
-Today, there is a plethora of transport modes around the world, the most dominant ones being road and rail transport, as well as ship transport and aviation.
+Today, there is a plethora of transport modes around the world, the most dominant ones being road

 In terms of cargo transportation, trade relations between China, North America and the European Free Trade Association (EFTA) are forecast to drive up traffic demand over the coming years.
 While cargo aircraft are often used to transport mail, animals and dangerous items, bulk products are typically carried by railways, trucks and ships.
 In the logistics industry, intermodal freight traffic is the most common choice to move consumer goods.
 Intermodal transport facilitates and expedites cargo traffic because the freight is shipped in containers that move interchangeably by commercial vehicles, railroads and container ships.